 CSR propels brands toward social responsibility worldwide.
 Last September 2017, Forbes identified the top 10 US corporations in terms of CSR.
 These companies were: Lego, Microsoft, Google, Walt Disney Company, BMW Group, Intel, Robert Bosch, Cisco Systems, Rolls-Royce Aerospace, and Colgate-Palmolive.

 Many multinational companies are getting more interested in enforcing supplier codes of conduct based on CSR policies.
-For example, Wall-Mart, an American multinational company, terminated one of its major seafood suppliers following reports of poor working conditions in its processing facilities.
+For example, Walmart, an American multinational company, terminated one of its major seafood suppliers following reports of poor working conditions in its processing facilities.

 In the UK, most of the big retail companies joined the Ethical Trading Initiative, an association established to improve working conditions and worker health.
 The four main issues to which these companies committed are the environment, social welfare, ethical trading and becoming an attractive workplace.